lavanyapc/cryptography_cia/README.md

 **Encryption Process**
 1. Initialize empty list ciphertext
 2. Find maximum rank value in ranks
-3. For each rank r from 1 to max rank:
+3. For each rank r from 1 to max rank
 3.1 Find all column indices where rank = r
 3.2 Sort column indices in ascending order
 3.3 For each column: